Knowinnovation/resources/_ideas_lab_guides/Letter to Selection Panel.md

 ### Determining the Final Selections:
 The final participant list needs to comprise people who are enthusiastic about the possibility of interdisciplinary collaboration around the driving topic.
 Furthermore, these events require a good mixture of disciplines, career length (especially early-careers), gender, cultural background, and life experience, because this enriches the innovative quality, outputs, and outcomes of a Knowinnovation workshop.
 The purpose of this type of event is to create projects that will surprise and intrigue.
 Involving a wide range of people in the conversations is the most important element in achieving this outcome.
 <p>
-The ideal KI workshop participants are those who come with no pre-agenda other than the excitement around the subject of the workshop.
+The ideal participants are those who come with no pre-agenda other than the excitement around the subject of the workshop.
 They are able to work together as equals without being precious about themselves, their own ideas, or their expertise.
 They enjoy starting with a clean slate or playing around with draft ideas that they delight in seeing developed in a collaborative setting into vastly enhanced and exciting, novel breakthroughs.

 When thinking about your overall selections, please bear in mind that a diverse mix of the right kind of participants is important to boost the innovation richness and dynamic: ensure that the invited group is a good mix across early to senior careers*, gender, culture, type of institute, and life experience.
 More on diversity can be found [here](Selecting Ideal Participants).